Tecla/Rsd/README.md

 RenderSpud Data, developed originally as a scene description format for production rendering.
 It is human-readable and highly composable.

 Rsd uses modern C++ and the lemon parser generator.
+It is used and developed as part of [RenderSpud](http://renderspud.blogspot.com/).

 ## History